 Assignments should be prepared electronically with a word processor, preferably using whatever equation editor comes with your word processing software.
 However, you may check with your mentor to determine if handwritten and scanned assignments are acceptable.
 (Important: Use the equation editor to insert equations into your word-processed document, not to create the document itself.)

 When preparing your answers, please identify each exercise clearly by textbook section and exercise number.
 Be sure to include your name at the top of the paper, as well as the course name and code and the semester and year in which you are enrolled.
 To receive full credit for your answers, you must show all work and include complete solutions.

 You are required to take a proctored online final examination.
-The final exam requires that you use the College's Online Proctor Service (OPS).
+The final exam requires that you use the University's Online Proctor Service (OPS).
 Please refer to the "Examinations and Proctors" section of the Online Student Handbook (see General Information area of the course Web site) for further information about scheduling and taking online exams and for all exam policies and procedures.
 You are strongly advised to schedule your exam within the first week of the semester.

 Online exams are administered through the course Web site.

 The final exam is three hours long and covers modules 5 and 6 of the course (textbook chapters 8, 9, 10, 12, 13, 14, and 15).
 It consists of twenty multiple-choice questions.

 The exam is open book, but not open notes.
 In this regard you are permitted to use only the authorized textbook.
 You are not allowed to consult a solutions manual, notes of any kind (including graded or ungraded activities), or any other reference sources or sources of information.
 The use of blank scratch paper for doing math calculations is permitted during online test administrations.